 Noxious Weed Control

 Noxious weeds are non-native plants that disrupt agricultural production and native ecosystems, causing economic loss and environmental damage.
 Many of these plants originated from Europe, Asia, or Africa, and were introduced to the United States without the natural organisms (often insects) that normally control a population.
-Plants introduced to the U.S. for landscaping have frequently escaped cultivation and become widespread weeds in native habitats.
+Plants introduced to the U.S. for the floral industry and landscaping have frequently escaped cultivation and become widespread weeds in native habitats.
 Introduced, non-native plants tend to thrive in natural and disturbed areas because they often grow rapidly, produce large quantities of seed, have extensive root systems, and may be unpalatable to grazing animals.
 Weeds can quickly overtake an area when seeds or pieces of root are dispersed by wind, water, animals, and people.

 The Air Force Academy utilizes an Integrated Weed Management (IWM) approach to prevent noxious weeds from establishing, or for controlling weeds that slip through our defenses.
 IWM includes the use of cultural, mechanical, biological, chemical, and preventative measures:

 - Cultural - reseeding disturbed areas with native plants

 - Mechanical - mowing, digging, pulling, removing seed heads